Introduction

 Find a project near you and see the full list of funded projects.

-A survey of the biodiversity habitats within the parish of Timberscombe has been carried out, after £5100 from the Somerset Climate Emergency Community Fund was awarded to enable this piece of ecological research.
+A survey of the biodiversity habitats within the parish of Timberscombe has been done.
+This was after £5100 from the Somerset Climate Emergency Community Fund was awarded to enable this piece of ecological research.

-Now, the parish has a defined set of actions based on their specific habitat types, which allow them to protect and improve biodiversity and improve carbon management within their part of Somerset.
-These actions include ways of protecting stored carbon so it does not make its way into the atmosphere
+The parish now has a defined set of actions based on their specific habitat types.
+This allows them to protect and improve biodiversity and improve carbon management within their part of Somerset.
+These actions include ways of protecting stored carbon so it does not make its way into the atmosphere:

-- Increasing the amount of broad-leaved/mixed woodland in Timberscombe
+- Increasing the amount of broad-leaved and mixed woodland in Timberscombe

 - Reducing or stopping the re-seeding of grasslands